ennis/fluff/GUI_NOTES.md

 Sizes are specified on individual items, each size has a min/max/preferred constraint.

 ```
 pub enum Size {
+    /// Percentage of parent size
     Percentage,
+    /// Size to contents
     Auto,
+    /// Fixed size in pixels
+    Fixed(f64),
+    /// Amount of remaining space
+    Flex(f64)
 }

 pub struct SizeConstraints {